Forcing Rhubarb In Winter - How to

 It is advisable not to force a single crown of rhubarb for two years in a row.
 Allow the forced rhubarb crown to grow naturally in the garden the year after it has been forced (preferably for two years), and choose alternate roots for the next forcing period.

-Perhaps you are not interested in forcing rhubarb indoors or outdoors, but you do like to speed up the time in which you will be able to harvest your rhubarb.
+Perhaps you are not interested in forcing rhubarb indoors or outdoors, but you do like to speed up the time in which you will be able to harvest your rhubarb in your regular rhubarb garden.

 It is always fun to have rhubarb ready to harvest in the garden, or in the shed in early spring, when little else in the garden will be ready to harvest for quite some time!